Updated: Apr 29

 You are what you eat is one of the most literal things you will hear.
-From mental health to physical health; what you eat will either encourage healing and be the most powerful form of medicine or feed disease and be the slowest form of poison.
+From mental to physical health, what you eat will encourage healing, be the most powerful form of medicine or feed disease, and be the slowest form of poison.

+970 million people worldwide struggle with mental health, resulting in approximately 8 million preventable deaths annually (1).
 Many people fail to realize that proper nutrition affects everything, not just your physical health but your mental health too.
-If your diet isn't correct, you can't be the best possible version of yourself, which means your mental health may also be affected.
-Proper nutrition filled with antioxidants, protein, and even occasional carbohydrates is vital for mood-boosting and overall brain health.
+If your diet isn't correct, or you’re experiencing deficiencies, you can't be the best possible version of yourself, meaning mental health may also be impacted.
+Proper nutrition filled with antioxidants, protein, and occasional carbohydrates is vital for mood-boosting and overall brain health.

-Mainstream medicine is catching onto the gut-brain connection.
-For this reason, it's becoming more common to see antidepressant medication prescribed to treat bowel disorders (4).
-To learn more about the gut-brain connection and how to heal your gut, check out Earthley's free Gut Health Support Guide, which I co-wrote, here.
+Mainstream medicine is catching onto the gut-brain connection, and it's becoming more common to see antidepressant medication prescribed to treat bowel disorders (5).
+To learn more about the gut-brain connection and how to heal your gut, check out Earthley's Gut Health Support Guide, which I co-wrote.
 For now, let's discuss how diet directly correlates with mental health.

 Foods To Add To Your Diet

 Beta carotene is the pigment in a plant that gives it a vibrant red, orange, or yellow color.
-Beta carotene is considered a provitamin A carotenoid, which means that the body can convert it into vitamin A. Beta carotene is also a potent antioxidant.
+Beta carotene is considered a provitamin A carotenoid, which means the body can convert it into vitamin A. Beta carotene is also a potent antioxidant.
 Antioxidants can help fight damage from harmful free radicals.
 The buildup of free radicals has been linked to chronic diseases, such as cancer and heart disease.
-Beta carotene has been linked to better cognitive function (5), better skin health (6), protection against lung cancer (7), and protection against age-related macular degeneration (8).
+Beta carotene has been linked to better cognitive function, better skin health, protection against lung cancer, and protection against age-related macular degeneration (6,7,8,9).

 Red and yellow peppers

 Vitamin C is the safest and most effective nutrient you can add to your diet.
-The benefits of vitamin C are quite surprising from protection against immune system deficiencies, cardiovascular disease, prenatal health problems, eye disease, and even skin conditions (11).
-Vitamin C is another powerful antioxidant, which means it can help fight damage from harmful free radicals, which have been linked to chronic diseases, such as cancer and heart disease.
+The benefits of vitamin C are quite surprising, from protection against immune system deficiencies, cardiovascular disease, prenatal health problems, eye disease, and even skin conditions (12).
+Vitamin C is another powerful antioxidant that can help fight damage from harmful free radicals, which have been linked to chronic diseases such as cancer and heart disease.

-Vitamin E is a vitamin that dissolves in fat and is usually found in animal products, but it's recommended to avoid animal products and to adapt a plant-based lifestyle if mental health is something you struggle with.
-Vitamin E is another antioxidant required for the proper functioning of many organs and slows down the process of damage from harmful free radicals, which has been linked to chronic diseases, such as cancer and heart disease (14).
+Vitamin E is a vitamin that dissolves in fat and is usually found in animal products, but it's recommended to avoid animal products and to adopt a plant-based lifestyle if mental health is something you struggle with.
+Vitamin E is another antioxidant required for the proper functioning of many organs.
+It slows down the process of damage from harmful free radicals, which has been linked to chronic diseases, such as cancer and heart disease (15).

 Foods to Avoid in Your Diet

 Refined sugars come from sugar cane or sugar beets, processed to extract the sugar.
-Not only does consuming sugary foods put at-risk individuals on the fast track to developing diabetes (17) but sugar has been directly linked to causing and contributing to already existing depression.
-In a 2017 study, researchers found that sweet foods and beverages' sugar was directly related to common mental disorders and depression (18).
+Not only does consuming sugary foods put at-risk individuals on the fast track to developing diabetes, but sugar has been directly linked to causing and contributing to already existing depression (18).
+In a 2017 study, researchers found that sweet foods and beverages' sugar was directly related to common mental disorders and depression (19).

-Aside from processed foods being loaded with sodium and phosphorus with studies demonstrating high intake potentially being harmful to the kidneys (19) it also increases the risk of depression.
-In a 2009 study, research suggested that eating a diet high in processed foods increases the risk of depression (20).
-Processed foods includes plant-based foods that are processed such as mock meats or cheeses.
+Processed foods are loaded with sodium and phosphorus.
+Studies demonstrate excessive consumption of processed foods may damage the kidneys (20).
+Additionally, research suggests that eating a diet high in processed foods increases the risk of depression (21).
+Processed foods include processed plant-based foods such as mock meats or cheeses.

 Other Suggestions To Try